bert2/love-linq-hate-loops/README.md

 For one, you can replace complicated predicates and lambdas with private methods.
 You can also do that with the expression in an `if` statement, but the fact that LINQ operators take `Func`s allows you to elide those noisy arguments.

 It's also possible to replace one or more operators of your chain with an extension method that reduces complexity and allows readers to focus on the important parts.
-Notice how the second LINQ example almost reads like what the requirements engineer was requesting back in example 13.
+Notice how the second LINQ example almost reads like what the client was requesting back in example 13.

 ```C#
 void Main() {